-In this example, the investment gain ratio is 10.34%.
+In this example, the investment gain ratio is 10.34%, as determined above.
 The funds attributable to insurance transactions are defined as

-Funds attributable to insurance transactions
+Funds attributable to insurance transactions = Mean net loss and loss adjustment expense reserves

-- = Mean net loss and loss adjustment expense reserves - + {Mean net unearned premium reserves - $\times [1 (prepaid expenses \div written premiums)]$ - Mean net agents' balances.
+- + Mean net unearned premium reserves x [1 (prepaid expenses ÷ written premiums)] - Mean net agents' balances is 80% for workers' compensation and 75% for other liability.

-Prepaid expenses were determined as \$100 million for workers compensation and \$50 million for other liability.
-The 1996 written premium is \$500 million for workers compensation and \$200 million for other liability, so the factor of is 80% for workers compensation and 75% for other liability.
+Prepaid expenses were determined above as \$100 million for workers' compensation and \$50 million for other liability.
+The 1996 written premium is \$500 million for workers' compensation and \$200 million for other liability, so the factor of

-$$1 - (prepaid expenses \div written premiums)$$
+1 - (prepaid expenses ÷ written premiums)